Joseph Needham: Personal life

 Needham married the biochemist Dorothy Moyle (1896–1987) in 1924 and they became the first husband and wife both to be elected as Fellows of the Royal Society.
 Simon Winchester notes that, in his younger days, Needham was an avid gymnosophist and he was always attracted by pretty women.
 When he and Lu Gwei-djen met in 1937, they fell deeply in love, which Dorothy accepted.
 The three of them eventually lived contentedly on the same road in Cambridge for many years.
 In 1989, two years after Dorothy's death, Needham married Lu, who died two years later.
 He suffered from Parkinson's disease from 1982, and died at the age of 94 at his Cambridge home.
 In 2008, the Chair of Chinese in the University of Cambridge, a post never awarded to Needham, was endowed in his honour as the Joseph Needham Professorship of Chinese History, Science and Civilisation.
 Since 2016, an annual Needham Memorial Lecture is held at Clare College.

 Needham was a high church Anglo-Catholic who worshipped regularly at Ely Cathedral and in the college chapel, but he also described himself as an "honorary Taoist".

+Morris dance

+In 1929, Needham took up morris dancing with the Cambridge Morris Men and soon became a skilled dancer and accordion-player.
+He became a full member of the Cambridge Morris Men in 1931, and the society's squire in 1933, and was one of the main instigators of the formation of the Morris Ring in 1934.
+In 1941 he resumed his role as squire for the Cambridge Morris.

+As a researcher, Needham wrote two important articles for the Journal of the English Folk Dance and Song Society.
+The first was his 1933 article on the Cambridgeshire tradition of molly dance written with his friend Arthur Peck.
+The second, on the "Geographical Distribution of English Ceremonial Dances", catalogued three hundred locations where traditional dance had survived, and was the foundation of important later scholarship by Alex Helm, E. C. Cawte, Roger Marriott, and Norman Peacock.